DuxVictorum/learnshell/learnawk/notes-01.md

 DevOps quote from John Willis, keynote talk at 2017 ServerlessConf
 > "DevOps is about humans.
 DevOps is a set of practices and patterns that turn human capital into high performance organizational capital."

-# Basic Structure of AWK
+# Introduction to AWK
+According to it's own manual, awk is a "pattern scanning and processing language."
+Yes, it's actually a (fairly compact) language, one designed for scanning text line-by-line and performing actions on those lines that match the pattern it is searching for.
+That may not sound like much, but it is an impressive and useful tool in your Linux tool belt.

+(*Note:* This guide is written for **gawk** or 'GNU awk', the version of awk found on all modern Linux systems.
+It contains all the functionality of the original plus some extra cool stuff.)

+## Basic Fundamentals
 The awk program treats every line of text in a file as a separate record.
 It then splits that record / line into discrete fields (based on whitespace).

-The most basic structure of an 'awk' command is:
+**--> The most basic structure of an 'awk' command is:**
 > ***pattern* { action }**

 The awk language looks at every line in the file/input and processes it according to the pattern.